John A. Macdonald Legacy Review

 • An Agenda

-by Rodney Littlecrow, about 3 years ago
+by Rodney Littlecrow, over 3 years ago

 This country has a history and we cannot just try and forget it.
 Taking down this statue is a statement but not what we are meant to think.
 As a native person I understand racism, but there are much more important things to work on.
 Let this statue stay where it is but let us understand more clearly what the first Prime Minister did.
 Good and bad.
 We are just letting an American social movement take over our country, letting them control our future.